Nine Movies? Plus One.

 Sergeant Baker proudly describes Colonel Edwards: “He wasn’t always in the chairborne infantry.
 Him and me were in the Bulge together.
 College man.”
 Sergeant Baker also describes Corporal Jean Evans: “She’s got looks, brains, personality, everything.
 Just got one blind spot.
 Can’t go for sergeants.”

 Corporal Jean Evans later tells Colonel Edwards--after he asks her where she learned the phrase causative factor--“My father was a lawyer.”
-Throughout the film, Corporal Evans is portrayed as a woman who knows her job and whose boss, Colonel Edwards, learns to depend on to see aspects of the case that others might not.
-So, when Sergeant Baker addresses Corporal Evans as “Miss Phi Beta Kappa,” I wasn’t sure if she had been awarded the academic honor in college or if Sergeant Baker was emphasizing that even someone with “brains” can’t know everything.
+Throughout the film, Corporal Evans is portrayed as a woman who knows her job and whose boss, Colonel Edwards, learns to depend on her to see aspects of the case that others might not.

 It's a good film and well-worth your time.
 You’ll continue asking yourself ethical questions long after the movie ends.